Childhood Commercial Hotel Home Investment with Jay Anderson

-And one of the key things he’s learnt from his own experience and the resources he’s read…
+And one of the key things he’s learned from his own experience and the resources he’s read…

-Perfect example we looked at a portfolio for a financial planners client a couple weeks ago and they were getting about 280 dollars less than market rent and that was because they’ve owned the property since 2006 tenants in place since then and have never up the rent.
+Perfect example we looked at a portfolio for a financial planner client a couple of weeks ago and they were getting about 280 dollars less than market rent and that was because they’ve owned the property since 2006 tenants in place since then and have never up the rent.